Orest Panchyshyn

-Orest Panchyshyn (Орест Євгенович Панчишин; born 30 August 2000) is a professional Ukrainian football midfielder who plays for Kremin Kremenchuk.
+Orest Panchyshyn (Орест Євгенович Панчишин; born 30 August 2000) is a Ukrainian professional footballer who plays as a midfielder for Ukrainian club Podillya Khmelnytskyi.

 Career

 Born in Novoyavorivsk, Panchyshyn is a product of the UFK-Karpaty Lviv youth sportive school system.
 His first trainers were Volodymyr Vilchynskyi and Ivan Pavlyukh.
 But before joined UFK-Karpaty, he was trained by Zinoviy Pisyura in the football section in his native town.

-He played for FC Karpaty in the Ukrainian Premier League Reserves and later was promoted to the senior squad team, when Karpaty was relegated into the Ukrainian Second League.
+He played for FC Karpaty in the Ukrainian Premier League Under-21 and Under-19 and later was promoted to the senior squad team, when Karpaty was relegated into the Ukrainian Second League.
 Panchyshyn made his debut for FC Karpaty as the main-squad player in the losing away match against FC Karpaty Halych on 27 September 2020 in the Ukrainian Second League, but in January 2021 signed contract with the Ukrainian Premier League FC Mynai.
+Panchyshyn had to buy himself out of the contract with Karpaty to join Mynai.

+Kremin

+Next season he moved to Ukrainian First League club Kremin Kremenchuk.
+He scored his debut goal for Kremin in a 3:1 win against Ahrobiznes Volochysk on 10 September 2021.
+Panchyshyn suffered a rupture of the cruciate ligaments of the right knee during a match against Prykarpattia Ivano-Frankivsk on 6 October 2021.
+He featured in 13 games and scored 2 goals in his first season with Kremin.
+He was fully recovered and began training on 12 July 2022.
+Panchyshyn signed a new one-year contract in July 2023.
+On 12 June 2024 Panchyshyn was released by Kremin having made fifty-eight appearances and scoring two goals.

+Bukovyna

+Panchyshyn joined Ukrainian First League club Bukovyna Chernivtsi in June 2024.